krushna-nayak30101/30-Days-Python-Challenge/Day_24/Readme.md

 -    🔹 Building HTML templates using Jinja2
 -    🔹 Linking Python backend logic with the frontend using @dataclass

-Challennge -Build a minimal library system to manage book records using @dataclass for structure and Flask for the web interface.
+Challenge -Build a minimal library system to manage book records using @dataclass for structure and Flask for the web interface.

 ```
 from flask import Flask, render_template